nsk1207/fastpages_nathan/_posts/2023-04-05-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: 12th Gen Intel(R) Core(TM) i5-1240P 1.70GHz
-- Memory in GB:
+- Memory in GB: 16 GB
-- Storage in GB:
+- Storage in GB: 475GB
-- OS:
+- OS: Windows 11 Home

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices: lets a user interact with the computer- mouse, microphone, keyboard
-- Output devices
+- Output devices: computer communicate with the user- speaker, headphones, monitor
-- Program File
+- Program File: file that the computer can execute to run a program- games, media player, website
-- Program Code
+- Program Code: instructions for the computer when a program file is run- stuff behind the game, website, and stuff
-- Processes
+- Processes: program is executed in multiple threads- searching, debugging, sorting, etc
-- Ports
+- Ports: endpoint that lets a server handle requests from devices over the internet
-- Data File
+- Data File: has information in the file, or data in a specific format, can be CRUDed, and tells program what to do
-- Inspect Running Code
+- Inspect Running Code: the inspect element on browser, shows what is happening behind what we see normally, cherry tomatoes when we debug in VS code
-- Inspect Variables
+- Inspect Variables: see the values on the variables to debug and see what is happening

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)